The Best Post-Construction Cleaning Guide

 Post-construction cleaning checklist

-If you do decide to DIY your post-construction cleaning, here’s the cleaning supplies you’re likely to need:
+If you do decide to DIY, here are the supplies you’re likely to need:

 • Soft-bristled broom